amorfinv/plot_weather_station_data/README.md

 6. Add the desired plot title to the ```plot_titles``` dictionary if it is not already there.
 7. Run ```python create_plots.py```

 Note: log-normal fitting only makes sense for speed.
-It does not really fir for the wind directions.
+It does not really fit for the wind directions.
 Code should be modified for wind direction plots.

 ## Python requirements
 1. pandas